 Few things wreck a master worse than badly applied EQ.
 Poor EQ choices are the number one reason why your music doesn't translate well to other playback systems.

 That's where EXPOSE 2's Compare EQ function comes in.
-Compare EQ compares your track to a genre-specific preset, which is based on sonic profiles from commercial tracks.
+It allows you to analyze your track against a genre-specific preset, meticulously crafted from the sonic profiles of commercially released tracks, ensuring your mix aligns with industry standards.

 If your music is muddy, dull, thin, or harsh, Compare EQ will give you the cold, hard truth.
 Few things are more useful in audio production than a second set of well-trained ears and EXPOSE 2 gives you just that.

-For even better results, you can compare your song to your reference track of choice.
+For the best results, you can compare your song to your reference track of choice.
 If there's a professionally produced song that you'd like to emulate, EXPOSE 2 will help you get solidly into that ballpark.

-To use Compare EQ, start by selecting a preset or importing your reference track.
-The presets are all-encompassing, ranging from straight-up classic rock, alternative rock, and metal to niche genres like reggaeton, grime, K-pop, moombahton, and a whole lot more.
+To use Compare EQ, start by selecting a genre-specific preset or importing your own reference track.
+The presets cover a wide range of styles, from classic rock, alternative rock, and metal to niche genres like reggaeton, grime, K-pop, moombahton, and many others.

-Once you've selected a preset or loaded a reference track, EXPOSE 2's cutting-edge algorithm automatically analyzes the tonal balance of the loudest sections of the track to get the truest representation of its frequency spectrum.
+Once you’ve chosen a preset or loaded your reference track, EXPOSE 2’s advanced algorithm analyzes the tonal balance of the loudest sections of the track, providing the most accurate representation of its frequency spectrum.

 If your track is within ±3dB across the whole frequency spectrum, then your tonal balance is very comparable.
-Anything outside of that range will require EQ tweaking to obtain a similar sound to the preset or reference track.
+Anything outside that range will require EQ tweaking to obtain a comparable sound to the preset or reference track.

 EXPOSE 2's Loudness Match includes two settings: Integrated and Short-term.
-Loudness Match's default playback target is -14LUFS, which is what most pro engineers — and what most streaming services — adhere to.
+Loudness Match's default playback target is -14LUFS.

 Integrated will adjust the overall gain of an entire track to the specified level.
 This setting works well if you’re working with different versions of the same song, or if you want to hear how your music will sound after a streaming service normalizes it.